 By Brain Murandu

-Other foreign-based players like Karl Mudzamba, currently in New Zealand, and South African-based Kennedy Tsimba have indicated that they might not be available for the Zimbabwean team.
+Zimbabwe are likely to call foreign-based players such as Karl Mudzamba, now based in New Zealand, UK-based Tafadzwa Manyimo and South African-based Kennedy Tsimba for the qualifiers.